How Measuring Customer Satisfaction Impacts Your Business

 “We are getting back some customer satisfaction data!
 This data is BEYOND valuable as it is real-time, real scenario feedback.
 The amount of responses we have received has surpassed our initial expectations.
 This is great because this tells us that our clients truly want to let Providence know how we are doing.

-is having a satisfaction rate of >90%.
+As you can see, this is where we are after just a few short weeks.
+What good looks like to Providenceis having a satisfaction rate of >90%.
 We are there, but barely.
 It only took 1 neutral and 1 negative rating to have us drop almost 10%.
 Based on the comments that have come with the positive ratings though, I know this will shoot right back up!
 Keep up the amazing work—it shows and the proof really is in the pudding.”

 Theresa Kent | Customer Success Manager